-(MacOS, Linux) cp 1GID.shifted.pdb last.1.pdb
+(Windows) copy 1GID.shifted.pdb last.1.pdb (Mac OS, Linux) cp 1GID.shifted.pdb last.1.pdb

-Open up commands.RNA-homology-modeling.dat in a text editor.
+Open up commands.P6ab-threading.dat in a text editor.
 Verify that firstStage is set to 2 so that the provided PDB file is read in and used by MMB.